 “Well, I’m going to be honest with you.
 I’m in the tub,” the guide on the phone told me.

-She offered to return in a half hour when she was done with her soak, but we didn’t really want to stick around.
-The point of this story is that the house seemed like a really intriguing thing to do.
-If you’re at all into Thorpe’s legacy, I’d recommend calling ahead just in case, especially if you’re visiting in the winter as we were.
+She offered to return in a half hour when she was done with her soak, but we didn’t want to stick around.
+The point of this story is that the house seemed like an intriguing thing to do as you consider Oklahoma day trips from Tulsa.

 Distance: 50 miles